Bad Habits

 Setting Good Habits

 Pick one spot and time.
 Say, right after your tea.
 Do your task there each day.
 Keep it small and same.
-Feel the pull grow strong.
-By day three, check your heart.
-Does it feel more like you?
-If yes, it takes root.
+Feel the pull of repetition grow into a strong feeling of achievement.

 Breaking Bad Habits